YouBase/white-paper/distributed-storage.md

 ### Revision - Document Hash

-A revision is similiar to a revision in CouchDB.
+A revision is similar to a revision in CouchDB.
 In YouBase, however, the revision is always a hash of the data and link field.
 Any updates to a node need to reference the document revision they are updating as "\_lastrev" which is included in the hash creating "\_rev".

 YouBase will return the most recent revision of any document unless a specific revision is requested.
-Revisions should be kept to allow viewing of the entire history of a nodes data.
+Revisions should be kept to allow viewing of the entire history of a node's data.

 ### Notaries

 Notaries are entities that are not the wallet owner but certify the validity of the data.
-As notaries are not included in the document hash (\_rev) they can be added to and removed at will without changing the validity of a document.
+As notaries are not included in the document hash (\_rev), they can be added to and removed at will without changing the validity of a document.

-The only required signature in the notaries field is that of the issuer.
-If an issuer is listed in the data field the document, the issuer will also have a valid signature in the notaries list.
-With the exception of the issuer signature if the notaries field contains an invalid signature then it should simply be removed instead of invalidating the entire document.
+The only required signature in the notary field is that of the issuer.
+If an issuer is listed in the data field of the document, the issuer should also have a valid signature in the notaries list.
+With the exception of the issuer signature, if the notary field contains an invalid signature then it should simply be removed instead of invalidating the entire document.

 ```json
   {